The horror, the HORROR

 The first Evil Within was a mess of a game.
 Oh sure, it had brilliant ideas, but the execution was just dismal at times—clunky movement, a tedious and poorly paced opening, and a save system that caused more than one person I know to quit after a few hours.

-But The Evil Within 2 ($60 on Humble) is excellent—maybe one of 2017’s best games.
-That’s my opinion after the first six or seven hours, at least.
+But The Evil Within 2 ($60 on Humble) is excellent—one of 2017’s best games, even.
 The more open-world structure of some acts takes a bit of getting used to, but its more story-driven bits are home to jaw-dropping spectacle: people’s last moments frozen in time, unsettling architecture, supernatural hallucinations.
-All the pieces that made the first game worth the grind are back, and paired with a game that actually plays well this time.
+All the ideas that made the first game worth the grind are back, and paired with a game that actually plays well this time.

 Dead by Daylight

 Once upon a time this slide was a battle between Dead by Daylight ($20 on Humble) and Friday the 13th, two horror games with a similar conceit: Asymmetric multiplayer, where four survivors have to band together and hold out while another player, the powerful monster, tries to kill them off.
 “Think Evolve, but for sadists,” I wrote.

 But Dead by Daylight is your only option now.
 The Friday the 13th game got caught up in the ongoing lawsuit over the series rights, with the developers pretty much abandoning and saying “no new content” would be forthcoming.
 Rest in peace, and all.
 You can still buy it on Steam, but you’re better off sticking with Dead by Daylight.

 One alien.
 That was the design direction behind Creative Assembly's Alien: Isolation ($40 on Humble), which pursued the survival horror mood of the original 1979 film instead of the action-packed plot of Aliens.